davidchesnut/sp-dev-docs/docs/general-development/claims-provider-in-sharepoint.md

 > [!NOTE]
-> For information about how to create a claims provider, see  [How to: Create a claims provider in SharePoint 2013](how-to-create-a-claims-provider-in-sharepoint.md).
+> For information about how to create a claims provider, see  [How to: Create a claims provider in SharePoint](how-to-create-a-claims-provider-in-sharepoint.md).